View the Original Post

 Just in time for the weekend, here is one of our favorite breakfasts: gluten free pancakes.
 We love to cook these on the weekend, when we have more time to sit and enjoy them.
 You can always top them with syrup, of course, but we’ve also enjoyed strawberries, blueberries, whipped cream and bananas.

-For more fun and easy recipes like this one, make sure to check out my ebook, The Gluten Free Survival Guide.
+For more fun and Gluten Free Easy Recipes like this one, make sure to check out my ebook, The Gluten Free Survival Guide.
 I’ve packed it full of all of my favorite GF recipes, like biscuits, waffles, pizza and more.
 I know you’ll enjoy cooking them as much as we do!

 Pour the wet ingredients into the dry ingredients and stir until the ingredients are combined.
 (I usually abandon the whisk at this point and grab a wooden spoon.)
 Stir the batter until all of the flour is mixed in.
 This should just take a few seconds – there will still be lumps in the batter and that is okay.
 Put the batter aside while you heat up the griddle.